AM1010101/ros_notes/README.md

 # rosPractice
-Practice a dn reference ros and gazebo implementations
+Practice and reference ros and gazebo implementations

+Node 1 - CPP firebase node to read and write data from a cloud based firebase database and publish the read data to relevent topics.